javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 With such `Access-Control-Expose-Headers` header, the script is allowed to read `Content-Length` and `API-Key` headers of the response.

-## "Non-simple" requests
+## "Unsafe" requests

 We can use any HTTP-method: not just `GET/POST`, but also `PATCH`, `DELETE` and others.

 Some time ago no one could even imagine that a webpage could make such requests.
 So there may still exist webservices that treat a non-standard method as a signal: "That's not a browser".
 They can take it into account when checking access rights.

-So, to avoid misunderstandings, any "non-simple" request -- that couldn't be done in the old times, the browser does not make such requests right away.
+So, to avoid misunderstandings, any "unsafe" request -- that couldn't be done in the old times, the browser does not make such requests right away.
 Before it sends a preliminary, so-called "preflight" request, asking for permission.

 A preflight request uses method `OPTIONS`, no body and two headers:

-- `Access-Control-Request-Method` header has the method of the non-simple request.
+- `Access-Control-Request-Method` header has the method of the unsafe request.
-- `Access-Control-Request-Headers` header provides a comma-separated list of its non-simple HTTP-headers.
+- `Access-Control-Request-Headers` header provides a comma-separated list of its unsafe HTTP-headers.

 If the server agrees to serve the requests, then it should respond with empty body, status 200 and headers: